Secure the role you really want

 - Proof of any qualifications and any other relevant certificates

-- Your current and valid DBS Check (formerly CRB) or equivalent international police check
+- Your current and valid DBS Check or equivalent international police check

-- At least two references from previous employers or education establishment as appropriate, with their contact details
+- At least three references from previous employers or education establishment as appropriate, with their contact details

 Tips for interview with families

-For a family hiring a maternity nurse or hiring a nanny it's a very important decision and families take it seriously.
-First and foremost they're looking for somebody who's qualified, experienced, professional, trustworthy, polite, and dependable.
+It's a very important decision to hire a maternity nurse or a nanny and families take it seriously.
+First and foremost they're looking for someone who's qualified, experienced, professional, trustworthy, polite, and dependable.

-Below is a list of important tips that you need to keep in mind when interviewing, so you can be sure to make the best impression possible:
+Below are some tips you need to keep in mind when interviewing, so you can be sure to make the best impression possible: